bekk/bekk-christmas/post/security/privacy-pass.md

 calendar: security
 post_year: 2020
 post_day: 5
-title: From Coils to Curves
+title: From Coils to Curves - A Primer on Elliptic Curve Cryptography
 image: ""
 ingress: Elliptic curves are seemingly ubiquitous in modern cryptographic protocols, and may turn up again later this December.
 Let’s take this